UPDATED: APRIL 27, 2023 | 3 MIN READ

 Proof of auto insurance is a document that shows that you have auto insurance coverage.
 When registering a vehicle or a police officer pulls you over, it is needed.

 What states allow digital proof of auto insurance?

 All 50 states and Washington D.C. allow drivers to show digital proof of insurance.
 To do so, pull up your insurance carrier’s app.
 It shows all your car insurance info, including a digital insurance card.

 Do you need proof of auto insurance to register a car?

-Yes, in most states the DMV or BMV requires you to show proof of insurance when registering a vehicle.
-In other states, you have to sign a form acknowledging you have car insurance.
+Yes, the DMV or BMV requires you to show proof of insurance when registering a vehicle in most states.
+In other states, you must sign a form acknowledging your car insurance.

 How can I get a car insurance card?

 You can get a car insurance card by contacting your insurer.
 You can also get a digital card on the company’s mobile app.